jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/README.md

 - Options for generating randomized test data using builtin keywords or malformed test data with the well known Radamsa general purpose fuzzing tool, https://gitlab.com/akihe/radamsa
 - Several examples of Slack notification keywords using a hybrid-manual-automated approach and Dockerized tests
 - Robot Framework + Graphwalker (a model-based testing tool) examples with replayable test runs while running a slow internet connection proxy called "Crapify", https://github.com/bcoe/crapify
-- Webhook mechanism that can trigger remote test processes with cURL commands.
+- Webhook mechanism that can trigger remote test processes with cURL commands, https://github.com/adnanh/webhook
 - Dashboard of Session Based Test Management using Shiva Prasad Adirala's excellent RobotFramework-Metrics project, https://github.com/adiralashiva8/robotframework-metrics

 The examples in the presentation use a lot of Shell scripting.
 If you have a Windows operating system, the following options may work for you.